darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Here is the whole compiler as a 'literate program': a part in angle brackets stands for more code we'll see later.
 When we do, we'll show it starting with `# in the assembler:`.
-This chapter will get to two later, fancier versions of the same compiler, and they'll sometimes use chunks like `# in the assembler v1:` (replacing the earlier version, `v0`) and `# in CodeGen v1+:` (appearing in `v1` and also `v2`; this permits `CodeGen v2` to add to and not replace
+Later we'll get to two fancier versions of the same compiler, and they'll sometimes use chunks like `# in the assembler v1:` (replacing the earlier version, `v0`) and `# in CodeGen v1+:` (appearing in `v1` and also `v2`; this permits `CodeGen v2` to add to and not replace